 A range of payments and services are offered by the Australian Government's Department of Human Services to help families with the costs of child care.
 Assistance can differ for each family but may include the Child Care Rebate, Child Care Benefit and / or Jobs, Education and Training (JET) Child Care Fee Assistance.

 Deakin staff have the added benefit of being able to salary sacrifice their child care fees.
 The Human Resources Division can provide more information.

 The National Quality Framework came into effect on 1 January 2012.
 The Framework aims to raise standards and quality within children's services through:

 - the National Quality Standard for Early Childhood Education and Care and School Age Care ('National Quality Standard')

 - a national quality rating and assessment process

 - a national body jointly governed by the Australian Government and state and territory governments—the Australian Children's Education and Care Quality Authority (ACECQA) — to oversee the system.

 The system replaces state and territory licensing and quality assurance processes.

 Each Centre develops its own policies in conjunction with staff and parents.
 Policies are dynamic documents and are revised regularly.

-Each Centre is licensed for a certain number of places in a particular age-group.
+Each Centre is licensed by the Department of Education and Early Childhood Development for a certain number of places in a particular age-group.
 So placement can depend on the following: